How Much Long Term Care Insurance Do I Need?

 How Much Long Term Care Insurance Do I Need at Different Ages?

 “How much long term care insurance do I need?” looks different at 50 than at 70.
-Here’s how many people think about it by life stage.
+Life stage affects how much time inflation has to work, how likely underwriting is to be smooth, and how much premium budget you want to commit.

 Planning in Your 50s